Urban India seeks rustic charm on rural holidays

-JHAJJAR, India Pradeep Singh is at ease as he lounges on a charpai, a makeshift rope bed, smoking a hookah in the courtyard of his ancestral house.
+JHAJJAR, India, April 5 Pradeep Singh is at ease as he lounges on a charpai, a makeshift rope bed, smoking a hookah in the courtyard of his ancestral house.
 His male cousins sit beside him while the womenfolk demonstrate the art of milking cows to guests from the city.

 For many Indians who live in western-styled, air-conditioned houses in urban areas, this pastoral setting in the northern Indian state of Haryana is an alien lifestyle, one that Singh packages and exhibits as a tourist attraction.